Julie-Fabre/bombcell/README.md

 To maximize your number of single good units, we recommend looking at your raw data and spikes detected by kilosort, to assess whether most spikes are being detected.
 If not, consider lowering kilosort's detection thresholds.

-### Dependancies

-- https://github.com/kwikteam/npy-matlab (to load .npy data in)

 ### Troubleshooting: common errors

-#### Help, my extracted raw waveforms look very flat and odd / I get errors on the raw waveform extraction step.
+##### *Help, my extracted raw waveforms look very flat and odd / I get errors on the raw waveform extraction step.*

 Check that the param.nChannels value is correctly set.
 This number must correspond to the total number of channels in your raw data, including any sync channels.
 For neuropixels probes, this value should typically be either 384 or 385 channels.

-#### Why do I have less units in bombcell's outputs than in kilosort?
+##### *Why do I have less units in Bombcell's outputs than in kilosort?*

-You have the same number of units (try to do `length(qMetric)` and `length(unique(spike_templates))` to check), but they are  stored in the bombcell structure slightly differently.
+You have the same number of units (try to do `length(qMetric)` and `length(unique(spike_templates))` to check), but they are  stored in the Bombcell structure slightly differently.
 Because kilosort drops units at the last stages of algorithm but does not re-label them, you often end up with a larger maximum template label than there are templates.
-To store things more efficiently, bombcell re-indexes all the units, giving them a label from 1 to the number of unique templates.
+To store things more efficiently, Bombcell re-indexes all the units, giving them a label from 1 to the number of unique templates.
 But fear not, you can still get Kilosort's original label with `qMetric.clusterID - 1`.

-#### Why do my qMetric.clusterID not correspond to kilosort?
+##### *Why does qMetric.clusterID not correspond to kilosort's labels?*

-They do!
-Kilosort's output is 0-indexed (ie starts at 0).
+Kilosort's labels are 0-indexed (ie starts at 0).
 This isn't very practical in matlab, so we add a `+ 1` to 1-index them.
 To find the kilosort label, simply do `qMetric.clusterID - 1`.

-### Something else
+##### *Something else*

 Please raise a github issue or alternatively email [us](mailto:julie.mfabre@gmail.com).

-### Other ephys utilities:
+### Various other utilities:

 - generate IMRO files/channel maps : see [recordingUtilities](https://github.com/Julie-Fabre/bombcell/blob/master/recordingUtilities/)